syncfusion-content/uwp-docs/uwp/Scheduler/dayview.md

 ![Non-Accessible Timeslots in UWP Schedule](daymodule_images/nonaccessibleblock_day.png)

 >**Note**:
-Selection and related events will not be working in this blocks.
+Selection and related events will not work in these blocks.

 ## Change first day of week:

-Scheduler supports to change the first day of week by using the [FirstDayOfWeek](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.SfSchedule.html#Syncfusion_UI_Xaml_Schedule_SfSchedule_FirstDayOfWeekProperty) property and it is not applicable for `DayView` as it displays only one day.
+The Scheduler supports changing the first day of the week by using the [FirstDayOfWeek](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.SfSchedule.html#Syncfusion_UI_Xaml_Schedule_SfSchedule_FirstDayOfWeekProperty) property, and it is not applicable for `DayView` as it displays only one day.

 ## Time Label Formatting
 You can customize the format for the labels which are mentioning the time, by setting [MajorTickTimeFormat](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.SfSchedule.html#Syncfusion_UI_Xaml_Schedule_SfSchedule_MajorTickTimeFormatProperty) and [MinorTickTimeFormat](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.SfSchedule.html#Syncfusion_UI_Xaml_Schedule_SfSchedule_MinorTickTimeFormatProperty) properties of ` SfSchedule`.